gt-cs3220/gt-cs3220.github.io/class_syllabus.md

 Projects #1-#4,homework, mid-term are the same as option #1.

-Project #5, Project #6, and the Final exam can be substituted with a research project.
+Project #5,  and the Final exam can be substituted with a research project.

 The research project topics will be announced in the later semester.